 As the weather starts to cool, landscaping maintenance is essential to creating a vibrant and thriving lawn come spring.
 Don’t neglect your fall landscaping checklist.
-Proper fall lawn maintenance keeps your yard prepared for Colorado’s winter weather.
+Proper fall lawn maintenance keeps your yard prepared for North Carolina's winter weather.
 Follow these tips for fall landscaping to maintain a beautiful and healthy lawn throughout the colder months.

 Control weed growth.

 Although it’s often difficult to wrangle weeds during the summer, fall is the perfect time to cut weeds back and control their growth rate.
 To fully flush out pesky weeds for good, apply a fall herbicide that'll help to kill off excess weeds in your yard.
 Controlling weed growth in fall discourages them from returning throughout the winter months and also means fewer weeds to manage at the start of spring.